maxitg/SetReplace/Research/ConfluenceAndCausalInvariance/ConfluenceAndCausalInvariance.md

 <img src="Images/CausalInvariantEvolutions.png" width="175">

-and these evolutions yield isomorphic causal graphs (which are just graphs with a single vertex and no edges):
+These evolutions yield isomorphic causal graphs, which are composed of a single vertex with no edges, implying that this system is causal invariant by definition:

 ```wl
 In[] := IsomorphicGraphQ @@ Echo @ (